 Burgo tower is one of the tallest buildings in Porto, but you’d be surprised to know it was Moura’s first time designing a high-rise building.
 “Up until that point, I have only designed one-story houses, I haven’t even drawn an elevator”, said Souto de Moura when talking about Torre Burgo.

-How to get there: take bus 201, 203 or 502 to Bessa.
-The tower will be at a 3min walking distance.
+How to get there: take bus 201, 203 or 502 to the stop Bessa.
+The tower is a 3 minutes walking distance.

 Casa do Cinema Manoel de Oliveira (1998 – 2000)